en4rab/SPITkey/README.md

 You can use blob2john and the dislocker log to extract the hash needed to attempt to brute force the PIN with John the ripper, hashcat or bitcracker.

+# SPITkey_GUI

+An Alpha version of a GUI tool is now available in the SPITkeyGUI it requires PyQt6 and while the code is messy it should be functional.
+If you encounter errors you should probably check against the original SPITkey to make sure its isn't a bug with the GUI

 # Additional info

 There is a blog post about SPITkey with some screenshots here [https://en4rab.github.io/posts/Sniffing-Bitlocker-Keys/](https://en4rab.github.io/posts/Sniffing-Bitlocker-Keys/)